YuriODev/python-st-ignatius-03-iterations-and-loops/examples/README.md

 ```
 </details>

-## Problem 11: Sum of Products Calculation
+## Example 11: Sum of Products Calculation

 **Problem:** For a given integer `n` (n > 1), calculate the value `1 × 2 + 2 × 3 + …​ + (n - 1) × n`.